Ibiti Journal: What's new in the mountains this spring | summer 2025/2026

-O Ibiti Journal gains another edition, made to be savored preferably next to a good coffee, in a hammock or in the middle of nature...
-Access the PDF and
+O Ibiti Journal gets another edition, made to be savored preferably next to a good cup of coffee, in a hammock or in the middle of nature.

 The big news this time is that Ibiti Journal No. 4 will also be printed in English, in addition to the Portuguese version, guaranteeing the complete experience for foreigners visiting Ibiti and for those accompanying us from other continents.